Groundwater Resource Mapping

 Typical geologic cross section.

 To enhance and promote proper development, management, and protection of the unconsolidated aquifers of upstate New York, the Department of Environmental Conservation has long partnered with the United States Geological Survey (USGS) to conduct research and publish reports of groundwater resources of the state.
 USGS also partners with various local agencies.
 The distribution and hydrogeologic characteristics of the unconsolidated aquifers are presented at the 1:250,000 scale in a series of five maps published in 1988 on a cooperative basis between the USGS and DEC.
-See the link titled "Unconsolidated Aquifers in Upstate New York, 1:250,000 Scale" in the right margin of this webpage.
+These reports are available on the USGS webpage titled "Unconsolidated Aquifers in Upstate New York, 1:250,000 Scale" (leaving NYSDEC webpages).

 GIS Data Set